bhaveshdewangan/angular/angular-features/README.md

 Lazy Loading nothing but loading the component dynamically or loaded the component as per the user demands.
 Intially load everything is not a good user as well as developement experience.
-It will take more time to load everything that's why concept came of "Lazy-Loading"
+It will take more time to load everything that's why concept came of "angular-features"

 ## ADVANTAGES OF LAZY LOADING